RobTillaart/I2C_24LC1025/README.md

 ## Description

-This library is to access the external I2C EEPROM of 128 KB in size, typically the 24LC1025 and equivalents e.g. 24AA1025/24FC1025.
+This library is to access the external I2C EEPROM of 128 KB = 1 Mbit in size.
+Typically the 24LC1025 and equivalents e.g. 24AA1025/24FC1025.

 The user is responsible to verify the used memoryAddress (range) exists in the used EEPROM.
 (read / write / verify functions).